-Connie Wiggins, in our business office, is the main contact for inquiries regarding tuition accounts.
+Carey Jones, in our business office, is the main contact for inquiries regarding tuition accounts.
 Tuition is paid in monthly installments running June thru the following May.
 Families may elect to pay tuition in one lump sum, in which case the annual $100 registration fee is waved.

 Please visit this section of our website for information on 7 different programs to help with the costs of tuition.